Sino-Indian border dispute: Hotlines

 Negotiations for an inter-military hotline started in 2012.
 It was initially planned for communication between India's Eastern Command and PLA's Chengdu Military Region Command.
 Negotiations for Director General of Military Operations (DGMOs) level hotline continued in 2013.
 In 2014 a hotline was set up between the DGMOs of both countries.
 In 2021 both countries agreed to set up a hotline between their foreign ministers.
 By 31 July 2021, six hotlines had been set up between commanders; 2 in Ladakh, 2 in Sikkim and 2 in Arunachal Pradesh.

 Corps Commander Level Meetings

 'Corps Commander Level Meetings' during the 2020–2021 China–India skirmishes allowed both sides to exchange perspectives and was seen as an important way to keep communication open.
 The length of these meetings varied from 9 hours to over 12 hours.
 Apart from the military, the chief of the Indo-Tibetan Border Police and a Ministry of External Affairs representative were also present.

+In October 2024, India announced that it had reached an agreement over patrolling arrangements along the Line of Actual Control (LAC) in the border area, which would lead to disengagement and resolution of the long-running conflict that began in 2020.

+India and China started implementing an agreement to end a military standoff along their disputed Himalayan border.
+This marks a significant diplomatic development between the two countries since deadly clashes occurred between their armies four years ago.
+Both sides have agreed on phased disengagement steps aimed at reducing tensions along the Line of Actual Control (LAC), where troops have been deployed in close proximity.